-Keep an eye out for this badge over the next few pages: it indicates when a game of old can be booted up in shiny Xbox One-o-vision. ightarrow CHECK OUT OUR VAST LIBRARY OF XBOX FEATURES AT WWW.GAMESRADAR.COM/OXM

-Pushing the boundaries of common sense reveals Hitman's true depth.
-It's time to take the rubber duck challenge MARTIN KITTS PUBLISHER SQUARE ENIX / DEVELOPER IO INTERACTIVE / FORMAT XBOX ONE / RELEASE DATE MARCH-OCTOBER 2016 From the hands-on fibre wire to the long-range sniper rifle and everything in between, a life of assassination is a playground filled with deadly toys.
-Even something as basic as a screwdriver serves multiple purposes, as a diversion, a means to rig a trap or simply as a substitute for a dagger.
+Keep an eye out for this badge over the next few pages: it indicates when a game of old can be booted up in shiny Xbox One-o-vision.
+CHECK OUT OUR VAST LIBRARY OF XBOX FEATURES AT WWW.GAMESRADAR.COM/OXM toys.
+Even something as basic as a screwdriver serves multiple purposes, as a diversion, a means to rig a trap, or simply as a substitute for a dagger.
 There are so many options, but today I just want to know one thing: how far can I get using only an exploding rubber duck?
-When I first try it in Hitman's Paris level, I'm reminded of how thoroughly the game has been tested, tweaked, revised and patched over the last nine months.
+When I first try it in Hitman's Paris level, I'm reminded of how thoroughly the game has been tested, tweaked, revised, and patched over the last nine months.
 I could have sworn that interesting items would be investigated by the nearest character, even if he was a protected target, but if that was ever true in an earlier version it doesn't work anymore.
 Unaware of this flaw in my plan, I stroll into the mansion, brazenly brandishing my duck, and find a space in the crowd.
-A spotlight picks out Viktor Novikov as he makes his grand entrance and I quietly lob the duck onto the staircase ahead of him.
+A spotlight picks out Viktor Novikov as he makes his grand entrance and I quietly throw the duck onto the staircase ahead of him.
 I'd intended for him to pick it up and carry it around, which is surely not an unreasonable expectation.
 I was then going to sneak upstairs to find Dalia Margolis and do the predefined hit where I shove her off a balcony and she lands right on top of Novikov.
 My masterstroke for a killer video clip would have been to set off the duckbomb as she fell, killing them both and, with a little luck, blasting her skyward from whence she came.
 Duck fails Instead, Novikov immediately senses danger.
 He pauses and sends a bodyguard to investigate, at which point I start attracting attention from other parts of the room.
 To distract them I set off the bomb, which actually does kill Novikov, along with his bodyguard and a handful of bystanders.
 Panic ensues as the crowd rushes for the exit and I leave the building among them.
 Then I remember that I need to take out Dalia, who is now locked in her safe room.
 Back to the drawing board I go.
 Levels where it's possible to isolate the main character are easier.
-In Thailand, Jordan Cross rehearses in a recording booth with a small bin in the corner.
-It seems like the perfect spot, and sure enough the duck can be completely concealed in the bin, so I hide it and wait for Jordan to show up.
+In Thailand, Jordan Cross rehearses in a recording booth with a trashcan in the corner.
+It seems like the perfect spot, and sure enough the duck can be completely concealed in the trashcan, so I hide it and wait for Jordan to show up.
 He arrives on schedule, and I stand right outside the window to ensure that the last thing he'll see is me.
-This is when I discover that either the bins in Thailand are massively over-engineered or a small rubber duck can't really hold enough C4 to form a room-clearing bomb.
+This is when I discover that either Thai trashcans are massively overengineered or a small rubber duck can't really hold enough C4 to form a room-clearing bomb.
 It makes a big enough noise to break the window but Jordan Cross is pretty much unscathed, and the last thing I see as his security men cut me down is the surprised look on his face beneath that ridiculous man-bun.
 Still, this is my Groundhog Day and I have the last laugh when I reload my save and plant the duck on the floor next to his microphone stand.
 He reaches down to grab it, and I can only hope that the guards who came to bag him up afterwards brought a mop and bucket.
-Colorado proves to be a harder assignment, due to there being four targets and just two rubber ducks.
-Perhaps there's a way to get them at the precise moment their paths cross, but the bath toy's explosive power is clearly limited, and it's extremely hard to lay an ambush because of its high visibility and irresistible nature.
-Rubber ducks are like catnip in Hitman, which is unfortunate when dealing with the proximity-triggered variety.
-In the end I settle for shooting pretty much everyone in the level, which is a super-cheap fallback technique that always delivers.
-With all four targets completely unguarded, all that's left is to knock them out, pile them up and throw in the duck.
-In Hokkaido, the challenge of performing a fatal quack attack on Erich Soders is compounded by the fact that he's right in the middle of heart transplant surgery.
-Yes, he's a bit defenceless at this moment, but how am I supposed to casually place a bright red squeezy toy (with glowing eyes) on the operating table, given that it's the single most attractive object in the world of Hitman?
-Even if I could put it there, one of the doctors, nurses or guards in attendance would surely run off with it.
-Having Soders grab it himself is probably out of the question, what with the general anaesthetic and all that, so I'm reduced to knocking out a nurse in an anteroom, lobbing the duck through the open door and running for the exit as I trigger it.
-Not exactly elegant, but explosive assassinations are rarely ever subtle.
-Weapon swap While it is almost certainly possible to kill every target in the game using rubber ducks, as long as you bring a backup weapon to take care of the heat you'll attract while doing so, why would anybody want to?
-The answer lies at the heart of what I love about "Rubber ducks are like catnip in Hitman - no one can resist them" Hitman, namely that there's no right or wrong way to do it.
-Everything IO Interactive has added to set you up with a perfect hit is optional, and no matter how bad a mess you make of it you'll never be told what to do.
-There's no special person who needs protecting, no 'game over' for killing too many civilians.
-You'll never be forced to stay within a particular area and you won't have to go back to a checkpoint if you get spotted.
-Even the most liberal open-world games will make you replay a mission for failing some of those conditions, which makes Hitman all the more remarkable when WHAT IS IT?